August 10th, 2018 | The Gap Year.

 As Confucius famously said, choose the job that you love – and you will not need to work for a lifetime.
 Some time ago, I had a chat with my father, a chess player by profession.
 He has been doing in chess, in one way or another, for his whole life.
 Now, when he got retired, he feels especially happy because… he will now have even more time for chess.

-What I noticed is that most people lose the remainings of their passion sometime in their twenties.
+What I noticed is that most people lose the remaining of their passion sometime in their twenties.
 The beginning of studies is a very special period as then, you are fully driven by curiosity, willing to take risks and to act against your fears (I actually realized that while reading ‘Norwegian Wood’ by Murakami).
-Then, in their thirties, people start pulling back, becoming self-protective, make compromises, work out a comfort zone and settle somewhere.
+Then, in their thirties, people start pulling back, becoming self-protective, making compromises, working out a comfort zone and settling somewhere.

 I am not done with this experiment just yet, but I can already say that after some time, I figured out quite a lot about myself I had never realized before.
 And I can genuinely say that I can recommend taking a gap year to anyone who can afford it.

 So, this is what I learned so far:

 1. Give your intuition a chance to speak.

 It is hard to listen to what your own intuition is telling you once you need to deal with a range of duties and distractions throughout the day.
 And, you can only hear its voice once you are in a peaceful state of mind.
 When your intuition finally switches on, it becomes much easier to notice opportunities that can bring you towards your goals.
 What I am saying here, sounds pretty obvious but somehow, for the last few years I was running from one task to another, and I was not giving myself enough room to observe what I was doing from the distance.